✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Google I/O 2026 marks the transition from "AI-assisted coding" to "agentic development."
 The tools announced this week — Gemini 3.5 Flash, Antigravity 2.0, Managed Agents, AI Studio's deploy pipeline — form a coherent stack for builders who want to ship faster with agent assistance.

 The key is selective adoption.
-Don't pivot your entire workflow.
-Start with Action 1 (model swap) and Action 2 (Antigravity CLI install).
-Run them for a week.
-Then add Actions 4–8 based on what you're actually building.
-Keep Action 9 (client comms) in your back pocket for when an announcement directly impacts a client project.
+I don't pivot my entire workflow.
+I start with Action 1 (model swap) and Action 2 (Antigravity CLI install).
+I run them for a week.
+Then I add Actions 4–8 based on what I'm actually building.
+I keep Action 9 (client comms) in my back pocket for when an announcement directly impacts a client project.

-William Spurlock is an AI automation engineer and custom web designer who helps founders and agencies ship faster with agentic workflows and premium digital experiences.
+I'm William Spurlock, an AI Solutions Architect who helps founders and agencies ship faster with agentic workflows and premium digital experiences.
 Book a 30-minute strategy call to discuss implementing the I/O 2026 stack for your team or next client project.

 Last updated: May 19, 2026 — live from Google I/O week.
 Cross-references: Antigravity 2.0 Recipes | AI Studio Weekend SOP | Agent Framework Decision Guide